 For some in the industry, especially those just entering the business, there is a misconception of what defines Security Driving, and in particular, the job description of a Security Driver.
 Security Driving is more than the act of driving the vehicle.
-It requires the skill and knowledge to move a principal from point A to point B in a safe and secure manner in a variety of environments.
-In fact, Security Driving is better called Secure Transportation which includes an in-depth knowledge, and a measured level of skill to conduct route surveys; recognize and develop safe havens – alternate route plans, and develop emergency evacuation plans, along with emergency medical and surveillance detection skills.
+It requires the skill and knowledge to move a principal from point A to point B safely and securely in various environments.
+Security Driving is better called Secure Transportation, which includes an in-depth knowledge and a measured level of skill to conduct route surveys; recognize and develop safe havens – alternate route plans and develop emergency evacuation plans with emergency medical and surveillance detection skills.

-The present EP Training doctrine suggests that Security Driving is a secondary skill, many times described as an “add-on,” or training you “may” want to consider after you have been to an EP training program.
-The fact is the training community, does not determine the skills sets necessary for employment; it is the job market that decides the skill sets required.
+A large number of EP Training providers suggest Security Driving is a secondary skill, often described as an “add-on,” or training you “may” want to consider after you have attended their EP training program.
+The fact is that the training community does not determine the skill sets necessary for employment; it is the job market that decides the skill sets required.

-The skill sets required for employment are decided by the most important members of the protection industry – the decision makers – those who supply jobs.
-And for decades that market employs those who have Secure Transportation skills.
+The skill sets required for employment are decided by the essential protection industry members – the decision-makers – those who supply jobs.
+And for decades, that market employs those who have Secure Transportation skills.
 There is a simple explanation – statistics have indicated that the overwhelming majority of security incidents involving corporate executives – and high-profile individuals, including government and military, have occurred while the targeted individual was in or around their vehicle.
-Therefore in the educated market of protective services history and common sense dictates security practitioners address the incidents that have the highest probability of occurrence – which is traveling by vehicle.
+Therefore in the educated market of protective services, history and common sense dictate security practitioners address the incidents with the highest probability of occurrence, traveling by vehicle.

 Join the International Security Driver Association (ISDA)

 ISDA serves the protective services community.
 The ISDA membership is open to all with an interest in personal protection.